telefonicaid/fiware-keystone-spassword/README.md

 # Keystone SPASSWORD extension
-Keystone SPASSWORD is an OpenStack Keystone extension tha
+Keystone SPASSWORD is an OpenStack Keystone extension that enables some extra security checks over user passwords, as force strong passwords, a recover procedure and so on.

 ## Installing